MarkusTratschitt/Drumcomputer/README.md

 - Audio input uses `getUserMedia`; user denial disables monitoring/capture.
 - AudioContext needs a user gesture before it can play in some browsers; first pad tap will resume the context.
 - Background throttling can delay scheduled steps despite lookahead; keep tab focused for tight timing.

+## Deterministic FX & Export

+- The FX chain now derives from a serializable `FxSettings` snapshot and only applies filter/drive/reverb updates via `setValueAtTime`, making the graph stable for live and rendered sessions alike.
+- The convolution impulse uses the new seeded RNG helper, and the audio engine exposes `getFxSnapshot`/`setFxRandomSource` so exports can rebuild identical FX + randomness when supplied with the same seed.

 ## Roadmap